On the Fourier Mean Bodies of a Convex Body: Introduction

 Let $K\subset \R^n$ be a convex body.
 Then, for $p>-1$, its {\it radial $p$th mean body $R_p K\subset \R^n$} is the star body given by the radial function, for $\theta\in\s^{n-1}$,

 In particular, $R_\infty K=DK:=\{x\in \R^n: K\cap (K+x)\neq \emptyset\}$ is the difference body of $K$.

-The evenness of $g_K$ readily implies that the sets $R_p K$ are origin-symmetric for all $p>-1$.
-R. Gardner and G. Zhang utilized \cite[Corollary 4.2]{GZ98} a theorem by K. Ball (recalled in Theorem~\ref{t:radial_ball} below) to establish the following result: \begin{theorem}[R. Gardner and G. Zhang \cite{GZ98}] Let $K\subset \R^n$ be a convex body.
-Then, for $p\geq 0$, $R_p K$ is an origin-symmetric convex body. \end{theorem} It is unknown if the bodies $R_p K$ are convex in general for $p\in (-1,0)$.
-This property was only very recently confirmed by J. Haddad when $n=2$ \cite{JH26}.
-The radial $p$th mean bodies are monotonic with respect to set-inclusion: for $-1<p<q<\infty$,
+The evenness of $g_K$ implies that the sets $R_p K$ are origin-symmetric for all $p>-1$.
+R. Gardner and G. Zhang \cite[Corollary 4.2]{GZ98} used K. Ball's theorem (recalled in Theorem~\ref{t:radial_ball} below) to establish the convexity of $R_p K$ for $p\geq 0$.
+Recently, the first-named author extended Ball's result to $p>-1$ \cite{DL26}, thereby yielding convexity of $R_p K$ for all $n\in \N$; the convexity when $n=2$ was previously established directly by J. Haddad \cite{JH26} using a different method. \begin{theorem} Let $K\subset \R^n$ be a convex body.
+Then, for all $p>-1$, $R_p K$ is an origin-symmetric convex body. \end{theorem} For $q>-1$, the polar $L^q$ centroid body (see e.g. \cite{LZ97} and \cite{LYZ00}) of a star body $M$ is the origin-symmetric star body $\Gamma^\circ_q M$ given by